mjrusso/scoot/README.md

 ### Drag and Drop

-Here's what it's like to drag and drop with Scoot:
+Here's what it's like to drag and drop with Scoot, using the grid-based navigation mode:

 https://user-images.githubusercontent.com/100451/118299332-9e6a2e00-b4ae-11eb-901d-79a212ce1d37.mp4